Geno Silva

 Geno Silva (January 20, 1948 – May 9, 2020) was an American actor, best known for his role as The Skull, Alejandro Sosa's silent hitman in Scarface.

 Silva also appeared in films such as 1941, Tequila Sunrise, The Lost World: Jurassic Park, Amistad, Mulholland Drive and A Man Apart.

 Early life

-Geno Silva was born in Albuquerque, New Mexico on January 20, 1948 to parents Jerry and Lucille Silva, and grew up in the neighborhood of Barelas with his brother Jerry Silva and sister Liz Gallegos.
+Geno Silva was born on January 20, 1948, in Albuquerque, New Mexico, to parents Jerry Silva Sr. and Lucille (née Chavez).
+He grew up in the Barelas neighborhood of Albuquerque with his brother Jerry Jr. and sister Liz.

+Personal life

+Silva was married to Pamela Phillips.
+They had one child, a daughter named Lucia.